This site requires a more recent version of Adobe Flash Player to function properly.

 China, where GM operates through joint ventures, is the most valuable division of the company.
 This is closely followed by its U.S. operations.

-China to be a major driver of growth for GM
+China to be a major growth driver for GM

 GM along with its joint venture partners in China sells the second most number of vehicles in the world's biggest car market.
 In addition to being the biggest car market, China is also the world's fastest growing car market and the growth in the future years is expected to come from a boom in the SUV segment in the country.
 This is a segment in which GM is investing heavily and if the company leverages the opportunities inherent in this market it can increase its equity per unit sold in China from close to $500 to $600, which would be a major source of growth in the future.
+However, in recent years, GM's sales mix in China has tilted towards lower margin Baojun SUVs, which has led to its equity income per unit sold to decline from $584 to $546.
+If the same trend continues, we forecast GM's equity income to decline to $504 by the end of our forecast period.
+However, if the company increases sales of Cadillac vehicles and takes a strong position in the burgeoning Chinese commercial vehicle market with its pick-up trucks GMC Sierra and Chevrolet Silverado, our forecasts could change significantly.
 The auto market in China is expected to contribute one in every three new car units sold in the world by 2020.

-International vehicle market 3.5x larger than the North American vehicle market:
+International vehicle market is 3.5x larger than the North American vehicle market:

-2015 vehicle sales in North America are estimated at 21.5 million.
+2015 vehicle sales in North America are estimated at 21.5 million units.
 In comparison, there were approximately 3.5x as many vehicle sales (around 67 million) internationally.
-We estimate that GM will be able to maintain its global market share to approximately 11.2% and continue to grow in North America.
+We estimate that GM will be able to maintain its global market share at approximately 11.2% and continue to grow in North America.

 GM’s vehicle financing and lease business to grow